kiorky/dotfiles/.vim/bundle/custom/black/docs/usage_and_configuration/the_basics.md

 use `--stdin-filename`.
 Useful to make sure _Black_ will respect the `--force-exclude` option on some editors that rely on using stdin.

-You can also pass code as a string using the `-c` / `--code` option.
+You can also pass code as a string using the `--code` option.

 ### Writeback and reporting